Dogs on OSMP

 - Seasonal Leash restrictions are in place May 1 - July 31 & Aug.
 15 - Nov.
 1 on some trails.

-You must pick up after your dog on OSMP land.
+- You must pick up after your dog on OSMP land.
 Don't leave it by the trail to be picked up later.
 Watch the Scoop a Doop Poop Video.
-OSMP is participating in a dog waste composting program at several trailheads and access points.
-Learn more about the dog waste composting program and why it is important to pick up after your dog.

 - City of Boulder Ordinance requires all Boulder residents to license dogs that are four months or older.

 Voice and Sight Dog Tag Program

 Open Space and Mountain Parks is one of few systems on the Colorado Front Range which allow dog guardians to walk dogs off-leash.
 This opportunity is possible only if dogs are responsibly controlled under voice and sight control and display a voice and sight dog tag.
 It is a tough standard for both dogs and guardians.